Tsaishashanth/java-springboot-learning/README.md

-# Java to Spring Boot Learning Journey
+# Java to Javaadvanced Learning Journey

-This repository contains my complete learning path from **Core Java → Advanced Java → Spring Core → Spring Boot**.
+This repository contains my complete learning path from **Core Java → Advanced Java **.
 I created this repo to track my progress, share my code, and help anyone who is also learning these topics.

 ---